Cade (musician)

-Cade Cameron Larson (born September 26, 1996), better known by his stage name as Cade (stylized as CADE), is an American musician, singer, songwriter and record producer.
-He has released three EP's.
+Cade Cameron Larson (born September 26 1996), better known by his stage name as Cade (stylized as CADE), is an American musician, singer, songwriter and record producer.
+He has released three EPs.

 Early life

-Cade was born in Savannah, Georgia and moved to Tampa, Florida as a child.
-Cade's earliest music memories were music videos of Lou Bega & Shania Twain and watching his mother sing in church.
-Cade started playing guitar at the age of 8, and performed for the first time at his elementary school talent show in fourth grade.
-Cade performed Crazy Train by Ozzy Osbourne on guitar, with his older brother playing the drums for him.
-At 13, Cade started writing his own songs, and learned how to record himself from an older friend who was a member of his middle school garage band.
+Cade Cameron Larson was born on September 26, 1996, in Savannah, Georgia, and moved to Tampa, Florida, as a child.
+Cade's earliest music memories were music videos of Lou Bega and Shania Twain and watching his mother sing in church.
+CADE started playing guitar at the age of eight, and performed for the first time at his elementary school talent show in fourth grade.
+CADE performed Crazy Train by Ozzy Osbourne on guitar, with his older brother playing the drums for him.
+At 13, CADE started writing his own songs, and was taught how to record himself by an older friend who was a member of his middle school garage band.

 Career

-2014-2016: Career Beginnings
+2014-2016: Career beginnings

-Cade began writing and recording his own music while living in his parents' home in Tampa, Florida and attending H.B.
+CADE began writing and recording his own music while living in his parents' home in Tampa, Florida, and attending H.B.
 Plant High School.
-At the age of 16, Cade, who was the president of his Junior Class, left Plant High School and switched to virtual school to focus more time on his music career.
+At the age of 16, CADE, who was the president of his Junior Class, left Plant High School and switched to virtual school to focus more time on his music career.
 During this time, he wrote and recorded a demo that would later become 'Stay With You'.
-In 2016, Cade moved to Los Angeles, California, where he would live with two of his friends who had just started the DJ-trio, Cheat Codes.
+In 2016, CADE moved to Los Angeles, California, where he would live with two of his friends who had just started the DJ-trio Cheat Codes.